Dragon-Eyes/RequestX-Ticket/README.md

 Database tested: MariaDB 10

-The version in Master is working fine.
+The version in Master on working fine.